Cherry (Red & Pink)

 5. Flamenco – Bred by a Seed Saver Exchange member.
 Is a stable cross between Silvery Fir Tree and Floridade.
 The first is known for feather foliage and earliness and the latter for heat, drought tolerance and disease resistance.
 Grows to a 4 ft. bushy plant (semi-determinate), loaded with highly flavorful (acidic/sugar balance) 2″ round yet flattened red fruits.
 If Silvery Fir tree has any influence…racemes with be loaded with 6 or more fruits per.
 Said to produce straight into hot weather without batting an eye.
 And now you know the rest of the story… Pkt…$3.00

-6. Gardeners’ Delight – From Germany.
+6. Gardeners’ Delight – Back for 2025!
+From Germany.
 These wee crack resistant fruits rate high with many gardeners for rich sugar-sweet flavor.
 They average a little over ½” in diameter and are offered in long racemes of 20 to 60 per.
 Tall plants need to be trellised to show these beauties off.
 Produces heavily until frost.
 Ind.
 65 days Pkt…$3.00

 7. Galapagos Island Pear Shaped – (aka Solanum cheesmanii) [Actually a wild tomato variety, native to the Galapagos Islands, purported to be a popular food source for their famous island Turtles….T.Winds’12] I found another interesting tidbit from a contributor to Dave’s Gardening Forum: “Seed must pass thru the digestive tract of the Giant Galapagos tortoise to germinate!”
 Also this species is naturally salt tolerant, so if you have a higher levels of salt in your soil, this one might perform better for you.
 Whether we actually need the turtle (on the other hand…) to help us here, will be proven this spring!
 A wonderfully roundish, elongated tear-drop wee “cherry” pear that packs a awesome punch in flavor!
 Plants will grow from 6 to 8 feet.
 Production is tremendous, too.